mfmceneaney/hipopy/docs/source/examples.rst

    file.close() #IMPORTANT! ( Can also use file.write() )

-If you instead want to read the events one by one and append additional banks to each event you can use the ``hipofile.update()`` function.
+If you instead want to read the events **and** append additional banks to each event you can use the ``hipofile.update()`` function.
 Make sure to **explicitly** add events to which you do not append data, otherwise they will not be written.